RohanAwhad/async-grpo/Readme.md

 end
 ```

 In our test, we used two nodes, a total of 16 GPUs, 14 for generation and 2 for logprob. you must wait until all the workers are started before starting the training, which is shown by `worker <ID> registered` for each worker.
+Adjust the number of verifiers, each uses one CPU, make sure your cluster has the capacity.

 ### start the training on the nodes you want to use for training, we've trained with 8 GPUs on a single training node.